anishsharma21/go-backend-starter-template/README.md

 go install github.com/pressly/goose/v3/cmd/goose@latest
 ```

 To run database migrations, you'll first need to set some environment variables that goose will use to connect to your database and locate the migration files.
-These environment variables are for your local database:
+These environment variables are for your local database.:

 ```bash
 export GOOSE_DRIVER=postgres